 Pose 1 – Lunge at Work

 Great for the hip flexors and quads that are overworked all day while sitting on a chair.
-Promotes circulation and reduces lower back strain and is good for the shoulders too.
+Promotes circulation, reduces lower back strain, and is good for the shoulders too.

 Pose 2: Hamstring Happy

-- Bend one knee and place the leg on the desk or a chair.
-Depending on the range of your hamstring
+- Bend one knee and place the leg on the desk.
+(If this is too high for you opt for a chair)

-- Flex the toes and lean forward as if you will or want to touch your toes
+- Flex the toes and lean forward extended arms toward your toes.

-- Keep the spine long and stay for 30 seconds to a minute on each side.
-Repeat twice.
+- Keep the spine long and stay for 30-60 seconds on each side.
+Repeat twice on each side.

-This simple modification of supta padangushtasana (supine hand to big toe pose) is great for the glutes, hamstrings and lower back.
-Reduces tightness and overall body heaviness.
-Restores energy and enhances circulation.
+This simple modification of supta padangushtasana (supine hand to big toe pose) is great for the glutes, hamstrings, and lower back.
+It reduces tightness, overall body heaviness, restores energy and enhances circulation.
 This also improves range of motion and helps prevent lower back discomfort.

 Pose 3: Standing Pigeon Pose…

 - Have you ever done a pigeon pose in yoga class?
-Well its the same pose but with a slightly different take on it
+It’s the same pose but with a slightly different take.

-- Just stand upright and bend one knee and turn the knee out and place the leg on a table.
-Just like you would in pigeon pose
+- Stand upright, bend one knee, turn the knee out and place the leg on a table.
+Just like you would in pigeon pose on the ground.

 Stretches the entire outer hip, glutes, and thigh.
 Promotes external rotation.
 Great for the health of the hip joint and lower back.
 Reduces knee discomfort.